ravidziv/academic-kickstart/docs/website-maintenance.md

 systems.
 Project descriptions refer to collaborative work; they do not assert undocumented product deployments or sole ownership.

-The profile's `interests` list also drives the homepage topic labels.
-World models, memory, and compression are the leading themes; continual learning remains an explicit research interest.
-The user confirmed the current affiliation as Meta Superintelligence Labs (MSL), the former Assistant Professor and Faculty Fellow appointment at NYU, Ph.D. supervision by Tali Tishby, postdoctoral research with Yann LeCun, and advisory work with startups and companies.
+The profile's `interests` list drives structured research metadata.
+The hero shows the three leading themes—world models, memory, and compression—while continual learning remains explicit in the biography, focus map, topic page, and structured data.
+The user confirmed the current affiliation as Meta Superintelligence Labs (MSL), the former Assistant Professor and Faculty Fellow appointment at NYU, Ph.D. supervision by Tali Tishby, postdoctoral research with Yann LeCun, and collaborative research and guidance across academia and industry.

 `identity: true` on a social profile includes it in `Person.sameAs`.
 Do not use this flag for an employer's general website or a podcast's homepage.

 Update `lastmod` in `content/_index.md` when the homepage changes meaningfully.
 Preserve actual publication dates; do not refresh them to make papers look new.
+`enableRobotsTXT` and `layouts/robots.txt` expose the sitemap to crawlers.
+The static checker validates the three topic pages, their canonical URLs, unique descriptions, `robots.txt`, and preservation of the talk/publication archives.

 ## Checks